-While most cookies are harmless and actually help in providing a better user experience for the users, they can also be a cause for the users' online privacy.
-Many websites use the values stored in the cookies to create a users profile based on their activities online which also may include personally identifiable data.
-While these data are helpful in creating a more personalized browsing experience for the user, these data are sometimes also shared with third-party service providers.
+While most cookies are harmless and help in providing a better user experience, they can also be a cause of concern for the users' online privacy.
+Many websites use the values stored in the cookies to create user profiles based on their activities online.
+These may include personally identifiable data.
+While these data help create a more personalized browsing experience for the user, they are sometimes also shared with third-party service providers.

-So, it is necessary for the websites to be clear and transparent about the cookies that they use and the users also have the right to know that their activities are being tracked what is being done with it.
+So, the websites must be clear and transparent about the cookies that they use, and the users also have the right to know about it.